DCgov/open-source-guidelines/_pages/licensing.md

 ### District of Columbia Public Domain Dedication

 #### Public Domain
 This project is in the public domain within the United States.
-Additionally, the Government of the District of Columbia [and name here contractors whose works are incorporated in the initial commit to this repository] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.
+Additionally, the Government of the District of Columbia waives copyright and related rights in the work worldwide through the CC0 1.0 Universal public domain dedication.

 #### CC0 1.0 Universal
 This is a human-readable summary of the CC0 1.0 Universal Legal Code.
 [Read the full text](https://creativecommons.org/publicdomain/zero/1.0/legalcode) for more details.